shrtlist/GKSessionP2P/README.markdown

 # GameKitP2P

 ## Features
-A demo app that illustrates the ad-hoc networking features of iOS GameKit.
+A demo app that illustrates the ad-hoc networking features of iOS GKSession.
 The app both advertises itself on the local network and automatically connects to available peers, establishing a peer-to-peer network.

 You'll need to run at least to instances of the app to set up a P2P network.
 Build the application using